yuxuanzhuang/batter/docs/developer_guide/analysis.rst

 Analysis Toolkit
 =====================

-BATTER ships with a small but opinionated analysis package that focuses on post-processing ABFE/ASFE outputs, validating replica-exchange logs, and parsing legacy BAT.py result files.
+BATTER ships with an analysis package that focuses on post-processing ABFE/ASFE outputs with MBAR and alchemlyb, validating replica-exchange logs.
 This page summarises the most common entry points so you can reuse them in notebooks or bespoke pipelines.

 Component Free-Energy Analysis
 ==============================